semantic-release/semantic-release/README.md

 ### Is there a way to preview which version would currently get published?

-If you're running `npm run semantic-release` locally a dry run gets performed, which logs the version that would currently get published.
+If you run `npm run semantic-release` locally a dry run gets performed, which logs the version that would currently get published.

 ### Can I run this on my own machine rather than on a CI server?